Minorities in North Korea: Religious minorities

 North Korea has no clear religious majority.
 It has been suggested that North Korea is mostly irreligious.
 However, the figures are unreliable.

 Practicing religion is allowed by the government, but it is mandated to serve the official Juche ideology.
 For instance, the Chondoist Chongu Party is allowed to exist so that the regime is able to claim it represents ideals of the 19th century Donghak Peasant Revolution.
 Various religious organizations are allowed to exist in order to create an illusion of freedom of religion.
 The official ideology may itself be characterized as a religion.
 Christian and other religious minorities are persecuted.

 Minority rights in North Korea

-There are very few rights to the religious minority in North Korea because they usually don't know about these people as there a very small group of the huge population.
+There are very few rights to the religious minority in North Korea because they usually don't know about these people as they are a very small group of the huge population.
 Many people there live under the radar and hide their ethnicity.